Citadel-Station-13/CitadelLore/wiki/Not_Getting_Banned.md

     they're probably okay.
 If your character is capable of playing multiple department *heads* then they're most likely in violation of this rule.
--   OOCly snarking at other people for failing to powergame to your standards will attract the sort of admin attention you really don't want.

 #### Do not godmode